 You want a power paddle:

-there's good pop for beginners and intermediates, but it's not as powerful as many of the others on this list.
+there's decent pop for beginners and intermediates, but it's not as powerful as many of the others on this list.

 You want the craziest spin:

-nothing whips up topspin like the Volair Shift – the spinniest paddle on the market.
+nothing whips up topspin like the RPM Friction Pro V2 – the spinniest paddle on the market.

 You're ready to invest in your long-term game:

-once you've progressed to the upper intermediate level, advance to a higher-performing paddle like the Bread & Butter Loco.
+once you've progressed to the upper intermediate level, I'd recommend a higher-performing paddle like the Bread & Butter Loco.

 The Jelly Bean's unique shape has a wider playing surface that enlarges the sweet spot.
-Newer players will appreciate this, as it means minimal mishits while you learn the game.
-Add in plenty of spin and a decent level of pop and you've got a budget paddle that competes against players at any level.
+Newer players will appreciate this, as it means fewer mishits while you learn the game.
+Add in plenty of spin and a decent level of pop, and you've got a budget paddle that competes against players at any level.

 Another standout feature is the extra-long handle for hitting two-handed backhands.
 I also like how easily I can drop low balls into the kitchen with spin and accuracy.

 The 11SIX24 Pegasus Jelly Bean is the standout beginner paddle.
-It can help newer players win more games and improve quicker.
+It can help newer players win more games and improve faster.
 It gives you the precision and forgiveness you need, with good pop but enough softness to prevent pop-ups.
-It's also built to last with much more premium materials than most starter paddles.
-Insane value at under $100.
+It's also built to last, with much more premium materials than most starter paddles.
+It's insane value at under $100.

 Pass if: